 I was always struggling with yeast infections.
 Lately however, I have reached a point where I was unable to manage through conventional methods (prescription and over the counter anti fungals) and it's sent me on a quest to heal myself naturally.
 After several months of trial and error and a lot of research, I've found a combination that has boosted my ability to prevent infections and Biofase is a major component of this treatment.
 I take 3 Syntol, 3 Biofase and 1 Saccharomyces Boulardi in the morning and 3 Syntol and 3 Biofase at night.
 It took some time to figure out what my dosage needs would be for the Biofase but once I got up to 3 two times a day things clicked.

 I'm very grateful.

 1. Oggioni MR, Pozzi G, Valensin PE, Galieni P, Bigazzi C (January 1998).
 "Recurrent septicemia in an immunocompromised patient due to probiotic strains of Bacillus subtilis".
 J. Clin.
 Microbiol.
 36 (1): 325–6.

-6. Hong, Huynh A.; Khaneja, Reena; Tam, Nguyen M.K.; Cazzato, Alessia; Tan, Sisareuth; Urdaci, Maria; Brisson, Alain; Gasbarrini, Antonio; Barnes, Ian; Cutting, Simon M. (2009).
+2. Hong, Huynh A.; Khaneja, Reena; Tam, Nguyen M.K.; Cazzato, Alessia; Tan, Sisareuth; Urdaci, Maria; Brisson, Alain; Gasbarrini, Antonio; Barnes, Ian; Cutting, Simon M. (2009).
 "Bacillus subtilis isolated from the human gastrointestinal tract".
 Research in Microbiology 160 (2): 134–43.